zimmermanc/evident-automation/autoremediate/aws/docs/instances_nonpri_regions.md

 3. Locate the *Instances in Non Priority Regions* signature, select View and Activate

-Check CloudWatch Logs for auto-remediation output.
+#### Check CloudWatch Logs for Auto-Remediation Output

+1. From the AWS CloudWatch Dashboard, select Logs in the left pane
+2. Select the log group **/aws/lambda/<your_function_name>**
+3. Check the log streams for output and/or errors